 Cathedrals in the Monti neighborhood

-Of all the churches in the Monti neighbrhood, there are two of extraordinary beauty and historical value.
+Of all the churches in the Monti neighborhood, two are of extraordinary beauty and historical value.
 These are totally worth the visit (free entry), and the additional tickets to see the underground and top floors.
+These churches are some of the most incredible monuments and landmarks in Rome.

 Basilica di San Clemente